 Representative Matters

-• Part of team representing the City of Philadelphia in a successful defense of the Philadelphia Beverage Tax, including at the trial court and appeals to the Pennsylvania Commonwealth Court and Supreme Court
+• Helped represent the City of Philadelphia in successfully defending the Philadelphia Beverage Tax, including at the trial court and appeals to the Pennsylvania Commonwealth Court and Supreme Court.

-• Represented a private preschool against charges of unlawful discrimination in violation of state and federal law, stemming from complaints that the school discriminated against a student based on the student’s disability, including in an appeal to the New Jersey Appellate Division
+• Represented a private preschool against charges of unlawful discrimination in violation of state and federal law, including in an appeal to the New Jersey Appellate Division.

 Honors & Awards